siberianfox/g2wiki/Debugging using GDB and Atmel ICE on OSX.md

+###Hardware
+You will need the following hw and configuration
+* TinyGv9 board
+* Atmel-ICE debugger
+* Both plugged into an OSX machine via USB, preferably without a hub.
+See the <Apple> / About this Mac / More Info System Report / USB section.
+Hit command R if you want to refresh.
+Some times getting these connected takes some unplugging and replugging to get USB to behave.

 ###Install
 1. Install hombrew: http://brew.sh/
    Look for "Install Homebrew” near the bottom of that page.
 Follow those instructions in Terminal.<br>